 Chloride to Sulfate Ratio for NEIPAS

-I’ve done a lot of experimenting with chloride to sulfate ratios and have finally settled on 3-1 chloride to sulfate ratio.
-This will help really round out your beer to achieve a soft pillowy mouthfeel that accentuates hop character.
-If you were to inverse those numbers, you’d be left with a sharper, more bitter edge on your beer.
+I’ve done a lot of experimenting with chloride-to-sulfate ratios and have finally settled on a 3-1 or 2-1 chloride-to-sulfate ratio.
+This will help really round out your beer to achieve a soft pillowy mouthfeel that compliments the hop character.
+If you were to inverse those numbers, you’d be left with a sharper, more hop-forward emphasis on your beer.
 I’ve done both extremes and can tell a definitive difference.

-People will argue until the cows come home on what ratio is best but this seems to be the sweet spot for me.
+People will argue until the cows come home on what ratio/amount is best but this seems to be the sweet spot for me.
 You’ll need to invest in a water report and brewing software to dial all this in.
 It takes some practice and research but it’s really easy once you get the hang of it.
 I go a little more in-depth on my NEIPA water practices here.

-My Advice: Start with a chloride to sulfate ratio of at least 2-1.
+My Advice: Start with a chloride-to-sulfate ratio of at least 2-1.
 A good starting point is 225-200ppm chloride and 100ppm sulfate.
 Use brewing software to build a water profile.
 Use RO water or get a home water test at Ward’s Labs so you know exactly what you’re working with.
 Treat tap water with Campden tablets to eliminate chlorine/chloramines.
 Use lactic acid to achieve a mash pH of about 5.3.

-I received some different advice from the head brewer at Mighty Squirrel, which was to mash higher (154-156°F) for a sweeter fuller body.
+I’ve received different advice from other commercial breweries, which was to mash higher (154-156°F) for a sweeter fuller body.
 Mash temps are honestly a matter of preference and the overall result you’re looking to get.
 I don’t think one way is any more right than the other.
 In general, I like to shoot for a final gravity of around 1.017-1.020.
 This will give you the subtle sweetness and softness you need to accentuate the juice character.
 It’s also important to understand yeast attenuation and how yeast selection will impact final gravity.
 Grain bill selection will also impact body and final gravity.